TheFlyingCorpse/check_iis/README.md

-        h:stopped-sites                 The specified Sites are checked that they are stopped H:warn-sites                    These specified Sites will return Warning if they are not in the expected state i:perfcounter-sites             Switch to use to get perfcounters from Sites I:excluded-apppools             Excludes AppPools from checks and inventory J:included-apppools             Includes AppPools to check while all other AppPools are excluded, affects both checks and inventory k:stopped-apppools              The specified AppPools are checked that they are stopped
+        h:stopped-sites                 The specified Sites are checked that they are stopped H:warn-sites                    These specified Sites will return Warning if they are not in the expected state i:perfcounter-sites             Switch to use to get perfcounters from Sites M:perfdata-mbytes               Switch to use to get perfdata as MBytes rather than bytes I:excluded-apppools             Excludes AppPools from checks and inventory J:included-apppools             Includes AppPools to check while all other AppPools are excluded, affects both checks and inventory k:stopped-apppools              The specified AppPools are checked that they are stopped